-Ekahau RTLS Solution
+• Ekahau RTLS Solution

-To use the Ekahau RTLS solution, the handset must have the Ekahau license (see 5.1.7 Upgrade Handset Functionality using License on page 18) and the handset must also be configured.
+To use the Ekahau RTLS solution, the handset must have the Ekahau license (see Chapter 5.1.7: Upgrade Handset Functionality using License on page 42) and the handset must also be configured.

-6.15.1 Configure Handset for Cisco/Ekahau RTLS Solution
+6.16.1 Configure Handset for Cisco/Ekahau RTLS Solution

-- 1 Select Location > Common. - 2 In the Location scanning drop-down list, select "Enable". - 3 In the Scanning interval1 field, set the time between the scanning periods.

-^{1.} Note that close scanning periods, and frequently scans per period, will shorten the battery time.
+- 1. Select Location > Common. - 2.
+In the Location scanning drop-down list, select "Enable". - 3.
+In the Scanning interval field, set the time between the scanning periods.
+Note that close scanning periods, and frequently scans per period, will shorten the battery time.

-4 In the Scans per scanning period1 drop-down list, select how many scans that should be performed during each scanning period.
+In the Scans per scanning period drop-down list, select how many scans that should be performed during each scanning period.
+Note that close scanning periods, and frequently scans per period, will shorten the battery time.

-If the Ekahau RTLS solution is used, also perform the steps 5 - 8.
+If the Ekahau RTLS solution is used, also perform the steps 4 - 7.

-- 5 Select Location > Ekahau. - 6 In the EKAHAU license drop-down list, select "Yes".
-Additional parameters are shown. - 7 In the IP address field, enter the IP address for the Ekahau location appliance. - 8 In the Listening port field, enter the port that the location appliance is listening to.
+- 4. Select Location > Ekahau. - 5.
+In the EKAHAU license drop-down list, select "Yes".
+Additional parameters are shown. - 6.
+In the IP address field, enter the IP address for the Ekahau location appliance. - 7.
+In the Listening port field, enter the port that the location appliance is listening to.